alephium/docs/docs/dapps/tutorials/deep-dive.md

-With the `assert` we make sure no one takes more than 2 tokens at a time. `transferTokenFromSelf` does the actual transferring of the tokens from the token faucet contract to the caller. `balance` field is updated with the new value, in case of underflow, an error will be raised and the transaction won't be performed. `callerAddress` and `selfTokenId` are built-in functions, you can read more about them in our [built-in functions page](/dapps/ralph/built-in-functions).
+With the `assert` we make sure no one takes more than 2 tokens at a time. `transferTokenFromSelf` does the actual transferring of the tokens from the token faucet contract to the caller.
+The `balance` field is updated with the new value, and in case of underflow, an error will be raised and the transaction won't be performed. `callerAddress` and `selfTokenId` are built-in functions, you can read more about them in our [built-in functions page](/dapps/ralph/built-in-functions).